gaddes/TottyBand/README.md

 <h2>To-do</h2>

-- [ ] Use % or em for containers and images
+- [ ] Resize images and text using rem, em, % where appropriate